tendermint/tendermint/spec/reactors/consensus/consensus-reactor.md

 handleMessage(msg):
     Update prs for the bit-array of votes peer claims to have for the msg.BlockID
 ```

+The number of votes is limited to 10000 (`types.MaxVotesCount`) to protect the
+node against DOS attacks.

 ## Gossip Data Routine